 - Each facility will be assigned to one of the PJM Transmission Owners as its primary contact, unless arrangements are made to communicate information directly to PJM.
-The assignment is based upon the voltage level of the connection to the Transmission System and the geographic location of the facility. - All planned and maintenance outagesof data communications equipment requiring the involvement of PJM personnel must be requested by the Generator.
+The assignment is based upon the voltage level of the connection to the Transmission System and the geographic location of the facility. - All planned and maintenance outages of data communications equipment requiring the involvement of PJM personnel must be requested by the Generator.
 All information must be in a format defined by PJM.
-Refer to M-01, Control Center and Data Exchange Requirements, Section 3.8: Planning, Coordination, and Notification of System Changes and Events. - Advance notification of planned and maintenance outages must meet the requirements defined in the PJM Manual for Pre-Scheduling Operations (M-10).
+Refer to Section 3: Data Exchange Requirements of manual M-01, Control Center and Data Exchange Requirements, specifically Section 3.8 Planning, Coordination, and Notification of System Changes and Events. - Advance notification of planned and maintenance outages must meet the requirements defined in the PJM Manual for Pre-Scheduling Operations (M-10).

 Additional specific data requirements are defined in other sections of this manual.
 All records must be retained in accordance with NERC, FERC and PJM data retention requirements.
-All back-up interpersonal and data communication plans and test procedures must be documented and provided to PJM.
+All back-up voice and data communication plans and test procedures must be documented and provided to PJM.